AdobeDocs/experience-platform.en/help/profile/home.md

 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
 With [!DNL Real-time Customer Profile], you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data. [!DNL Profile] allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.
 This overview will help you understand the role and use of [!DNL Real-time Customer Profile] in [!DNL Experience Platform].

 ## [!DNL Profile] in Experience Platform

 The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

 ![Adobe Experience Platform services.](images/profile-overview/profile-in-platform.png)

-## Profile data
+### Profile data store

-[!DNL Real-time Customer Profile] is a generic lookup entity store that merges data from various enterprise data assets, and then provides access to that data in the form of individual customer profiles and related time series events.
-This feature enables marketers to drive coordinated, consistent and relevant experiences with their audiences across multiple channels.
+Although [!DNL Real-time Customer Profile] processes ingested data and uses Adobe Experience Platform [!DNL Identity Service] to merge related data through identity mapping, it maintains its own data in the [!DNL Profile] store.
+In other words, the [!DNL Profile] store is separate from [!DNL Catalog] data ([!DNL Data Lake]) and [!DNL Identity Service] data (identity graph).

 ### Profile guardrails

 Experience Platform provides a series of guardrails to help you avoid creating [Experience Data Model (XDM) schemas](../xdm/home.md) which Real-time Customer Profile cannot support.
 This includes soft limits that will result in performance degradation, as well has hard limits that will result in errors and system breakages.
 For more information, including a list of guidelines and example use cases, please read the [Profile guardrails](guardrails.md) documentation.

+## Understanding profiles

+[!DNL Real-time Customer Profile] merges data from various enterprise systems and then provides access to that data in the form of customer profiles with related time series events.
+This feature enables marketers to drive coordinated, consistent and relevant experiences with their audiences across multiple channels.
+The following sections highlight some of the core concepts that you must understand in order to effectively build and maintain profiles within Platform.

-### Profile store
+### Profile fragments vs merged profiles

-Although [!DNL Real-time Customer Profile] processes ingested data and uses Adobe Experience Platform [!DNL Identity Service] to merge related data through identity mapping, it maintains its own data in the [!DNL Profile] store.
-In other words, the [!DNL Profile] store is separate from [!DNL Catalog] data ([!DNL Data Lake]) and [!DNL Identity Service] data (identity graph).
+Each individual customer profile is composed of multiple profile fragments that have been merged to form a single view of that customer.
+For example, if a customer interacts with your brand across several channels, your organization will have multiple profile fragments related to that single customer appearing in multiple datasets.
+When these fragments are ingested into Platform, they are merged together in order to create a single profile for that customer.

+When the data from multiple sources conflicts (for example one fragment lists the customer as "single" while the other lists the customer as "married") the [merge policy](#merge-policies) determines which information to prioritize and include in the profile for the individual.
+Therefore, the total number of profile fragments within Platform is likely to always be higher than the total number of merged profiles, as each profile is composed of multiple fragments.

 ### Record data

-A profile is a representation of a subject, an organization or an individual, also referred to as record data.
+A profile is a representation of a subject, an organization or an individual, composed of many attributes (also known as record data).
 For example, the profile of a product may include a SKU and description, whereas the profile of a person contains information like first name, last name, and email address.
-Using [!DNL Experience Platform], you can customize profiles to use types of data relevant to your business.
-The standard [!DNL Experience Data Model] (XDM) [!DNL Individual Profile] class is the preferred class upon which to build a schema when describing customer record data, and supplies the data integral to many interactions between Platform services.
+Using [!DNL Experience Platform], you can customize profiles to use specific data relevant to your business.
+The standard [!DNL Experience Data Model] (XDM) class, [!DNL XDM Individual Profile], is the preferred class upon which to build a schema when describing customer record data, and supplies the data integral to many interactions between Platform services.
 For more information on working with schemas in [!DNL Experience Platform], please begin by reading the [XDM System overview](../xdm/home.md).

 ### Time series events